BitInByte/NVIM-FOXY-CONFIG/README.md

 This config is being tested to work in both vim and neovim, it is intended to have a cross platform config which works well in both

+If you are using ViM, you should rename the init.vim file to .vimrc

 ## Installation process

 1. Install Vim-plug https://github.com/junegunn/vim-plug